 4) Fill your syringe with the injection solution

 Dip the needle into the solution while steadily drawing the syringe plunger back up towards you.
-If you have a injector with a clear body, you will see the fluid filling up the barrel of the syringe.
+If you have an injector with a clear body, you will see the fluid filling up the barrel of the syringe.
 You may need to tilt the bowl if you are using a needle with holes up the shaft to avoid drawing up air.

-If you are having trouble getting that solution up you here are some steps to try:
+If you are having trouble getting that solution up you, here are some steps to try:

 - Pour your injecting solution into a plastic water bottle.